BAC Strikemaster: Design and development

 During the 1950s, the Hunting Jet Provost had entered service as the Royal Air Force (RAF), becoming the first ab initio jet trainer to be standardised by any air service in the world.
 In the 1960s, the British Aircraft Corporation, which had acquired Hunting Percival, and therefore the Jet Provost, proceeded with the development of a counter-insurgency/light attack derivative of the type, which it designated as the BAC 167.
 By this point, it had become apparent that several of the competitions that the Jet Provost had been entered into had decided against the type due to its perceived lack of potential firepower.

 It was powered by a single Armstrong Siddeley Viper turbojet, akin to the Jet Provost; however, this engine was uprated to produce up to 3,140 lb (14.0 kN) of thrust.
-The fuel system was also revised, incorporating conformal fuel tanks upon the wingtips along with the option to fit up to four 75-gallon underwing drop tanks, which extend the aircraft’s endurance and effective combat radius when required.
+The fuel system was also revised, incorporating conformal fuel tanks upon the wingtips along with the option to fit up to four 75-gallon underwing drop tanks, which extend the aircraft's endurance and effective combat radius when required.
 Furthermore, key areas of the airframe, such as the wings, were stressed to withstand the additional loads incurred by the carriage of a variety of munitions.

 Up to 3000 lb of stores could be carried by the Strikemaster upon four hardpoints present underneath its wings.
 Underwing munitions could include up to four 500lb bombs, 24 SURA R80 rockets, eight 25lb practice bombs, eight 20lb fragmentation bombs, four 18-tube SNEB 68mm rocket pods, a pair of 0.5 inch mini-gun pods.
-In addition, a pair of 7.62mm Frazer Nash machine guns were present within the lower intake lips while a G90 gun camera could be installed in the nose cone.
+In addition, a pair of 7.62mm FN machine guns were present within the lower intake lips while a G90 gun camera could be installed in the nose cone.
 A variety of gunsights could be provided for one or both of the crew.

 The Strikemaster was outfitted with dual ejection seats that were suitable even for low-altitude escape.
 A key advantage of the type was its dual-role capability, being suitable for use in both the trainer and ground attack roles.
 Furthermore, the Strikemaster was capable of operating from relatively austere air strips; these attributes led to the type being widely used by numerous overseas nations as a relatively affordable combat aircraft.

 On 26 October 1967, the first prototype performed its maiden flight from Warton Aerodrome; a total of two prototypes were produced for company trials.
 As the result of an internal competition, the aircraft was given the name Strikemaster, which received official endorsement in October 1968.
 Production of the type was initially centred at Warton; however, during the late 1970s, final assembly was transferred to Hurn Airport.
 Sales of the type slowed during the early 1980s, leading to discontinuation of production.